yonas2017/ybcwebsite/README.md

 #Added pr_openchurch as submodule
 #changed push/pull location to abreham/openchurch.git [you can relocate this module to common place.]
 #created 'dev' branch which we are going to work on that point to 8.x-2.x version.
-#[Later can merge fromdrupal git if there are usefull changes.]
+#[Later we can merge from drupal git if there are usefull changes.]

   >>git clone https://git.drupal.org/project/openchurch.git
   >>cd openchurch/